 The join of abstract and pragmatic may be more powerful and reliable than each individually.
 If the abstract reveals a perfect value, the join of the abstract and the pragmatic may be perfect knowledge in terms of that value.
 The real metaphysics to be developed is perfect in this sense.

-Language is typically regarded as a sign system with meaning, in which the meaning lies in the arrangement of the signs as determined by convention, reason, habit, and usage.
-That language is thought of as divested from icons is because the icons are tacit and we think we can talk of language without association of the signs to the icon.
-But as seen earlier, icons are essential
+When language is thought of as divested from icons is because the icons are tacit and we think we can talk of language without association of the signs to the icon.
+But as seen earlier, icons are essential.

-However, since icons are essential to meaning in an actual situation, it is better to think of language as a symbol system in which the focal point of meaning is simple symbols and compound signs (in reality of course, the symbols, too, are compound and meaning lies not only in the simple signs and icons but also in their arrangement and in the context).
+Further, since icons are essential to meaning in an actual situation, it may be better to think of language as a symbol system in which the focal point of meaning is simple symbols and compound signs (in reality of course, the symbols, too, are compound and meaning lies not only in the simple signs and icons but also in their arrangement and in the context).

 In reality, though, communication is via any part of the triple of sign, icon, and referent that suffices.

 The focus on simple symbols and compound signs renders language close to effectively discrete representation or ‘digital’ but still symbolic and semantic (a focus only on signs and their arrangements is syntactic).
-The power of this is that it is effective in actual representation and communication.
+Precision of reference and necessity of inference (sound argument, valid deductive argument) becomes possible.

 There is no doubt that syntactic formalization is powerful, not just in resolution of foundational questions (especially in the abstract or symbolic sciences, e.g. logic and mathematics, but also in the concrete sciences), but even in formulating the questions.